errhythm/CSE123Guide/submission3.md

 Now present the slide by screen recording it.
 Then, upload the presentation video in YouTube making it **unlisted** in privacy settings.
 Then add the video in the Unlisted YouTube playlist we made earlier.

 Create a Overleaf Project with any Paper template from [IEEE](https://www.overleaf.com/latex/templates/ieee-conference-template/grfzhhncsfqn).
 Go to your newly created project, click on share and add Annajiat sir as a collaborator.
 The email to invite is `annajiat@gmail.com`.
-Then turn on Link Sharing, and send the "Anyone with this link can edit this project” link to your assigned ST & RA via email mentioning your team number and the course code. **The overleaf project title should have a prefix, "2023 Fall CSE...." (course code) followed by the actual title.**
+Then turn on Link Sharing, and send the "Anyone with this link can edit this project” link to your assigned ST & RA via email mentioning your team number and the course code. **The overleaf project title format will be "2023 Fall CSExyz TeamXY Example Title"**

+###### *It will be the Overleaf Project Title, not the Paper Title in LaTex code.
+Check [How do I rename a project?](https://www.overleaf.com/learn/how-to/How_do_I_rename_a_project%3F)

 ==- Email format to send to ST & RA